 I love plants and have them all throughout my house.
-I don’t really like the posts they come in and buying nice ceramic pots can be expensive so I decided to make this beautiful fabric plant pot cover instead.
-The beauty of this cover is that you can make to match your decor.
+I don’t really like the pots they come in and buying nice ceramic pots can be expensive so I decided to make this beautiful fabric plant pot cover instead.
+The beauty of this cover is that you can make it to match your home’s decor.
 There are so many fabrics out there to choose from that you can pick exactly what need to add a pop of color to your green plants.
 This is an easy project to make and only requires beginner or basic sewing skills to complete.
 I really love this project and I know you will too.

 What you will Need:

 - 1 yd canvas

 - 4 1″ plastic Grommets

 Step 1: Cut out the Bottom